-- 6408.--(a)-A-relationship-of-parent-and-child-is-cstablished-for the-purpose-of-determining-intestate-succession-by,--through,-or-from-a person-in-the-following-eireumstances+ - (1)-Except as provided in subdivisions (b), (e), -and (d), -the relationship of parent and child-exists between a person and his or her natural parents, -regardless -of -the marital otatus -of -the natural parents. - (2)-The-relationship-of-parent-and-child-exists-between-an-adopted person-and-his-or-her-adopting-parent-or-parents- - (b)-The-relationship-of-parent-and-child-does-not-exist-between-an adopted-person-and-the-person's-natural--parent-unless--both-of--the following-requirements-are-satisfied+ - (1)-The -natural-parent-and-the-adopted-person-lived-together-at any-time-as-parent-and-ehild, or the natural-parent-was-married-to, or was-cohabitating-with, the other-natural-parent-at-the-time-the-ehild was-conceived-and-died-before-the-birth-of-the-ehild. - (2)-The adoption was by the spouse of either of the natural parents or after the death of either of the natural parents. - (e)-Neither a parent nor a relative of a parent (except for the issue of the child or a wholeblood brother or sister of the child or the issue of that brother or sister) inherito from or through a child on the basis of the relationship of parent and child if the child has been adopted by someone other than the spouse or surviving spouse of that parent. - (d)-If-a-child-is-born-out-of-wedlock, neither a parent-nor-a relative-of-a-parent-(except-for-the-issue-of-the-child-or-a-natural brother-or-sister-of-the-child-or-the-issue-of-that-brother-or-sister) inherits-from-or-through-the-child-on-the-basis-of-the-relationship-of parent-and-child-between-that-parent-and-child-unless-both-of-the following-requirements-are-satisfied:
+- 6408. (a) A relationship of parent and child is established for the purpose of determining intestate succession by, through, or from a person in the following circumstances: - (1) Except as provided in subdivisions (b), (c), and (d), the relationship of parent and child exists between a person and his or her natural parents, regardless of the marital status of the natural parents. - (2) The relationship of parent and child exists between an adopted person and his or her adopting parent or parents. - (b) The relationship of parent and child does not exist between an adopted person and the person's natural parent unless both of the following requirements are satisfied: - (1) The natural parent and the adopted person lived together at any time as parent and child, or the natural parent was married to, or was cohabitating with, the other natural parent at the time the child was conceived and died-before the birth of the child. - (2) The adoption was by the spouse of either of the natural parents or after the death of either of the natural parents. - (c) Neither a parent nor a relative of a parent (except for the issue of the child or a wholeblood brother or sister of the child or the issue of that brother or sister) inherits from or through a child on the basis of the relationship of parent and child if the child has been adopted by someone other than the spouse or surviving spouse of that parent. - (d) If a child is born out of wedlock, neither a parent nor a relative of a parent (except for the issue of the child or a natural brother or sister of the child or the issue of that natural brother or sister of the child or the issue of that brother or sister) inherits from or through the child on the basis of the relationship of parent and child between that parent and child unless both of the following requirements are satisfied: